swiftlang/swift-evolution/README.md

 <https://www.swift.org/swift-evolution/>

-This repository tracks the ongoing evolution of the Swift programming language, standard library, and package manager.
+This repository tracks the ongoing evolution of the Swift Programming language, standard library, and package manager.

 ## Goals and Release Notes